jtv199/ai-safety-ml4g/readme.md

 - w2d1 - Presentation of possible projects and choice of project
 - w2d2 - Literature review on the issue
-- w2d3 - Beginning of the work in groups of 2
+- w2d3 - Beginning of the projets in groups.

 We draw inspiration from the redwood mlab, which focuses mainly on the ML engineering part.
 In comparison, we will spend more time on conceptual aspects.